 This guidance is for drive-in cinemas which have film screenings only.
 If your event includes live performance with, for instance, musicians, actors or comedians, you should also consult Scottish Government events guidance and performing arts guidance.

 The UK Cinema Association has produced guidance for the re-opening of cinemas and the opening of drive-in cinemas.

 The industry should read the UK Cinema Association guidance and this overview in conjunction with Scottish Government guidance on wider public health and fair work principles.
-This will ensure that industry guidance is applied in line with Scotland’s approach to moving out of lockdown as set out in our road map.
+This will ensure that industry guidance is applied in line with Scotland’s approach to outbreak management based on five levels of protection, providing graduated protections locally and/or nationally.

 The industry guidance and this overview are provided as guidance only and do not amount to legal advice.
 Businesses and employers may wish to seek their own advice to ensure compliance with all legal requirements.

 In Scotland, pop-up film screenings organised indoors or outdoors would be considered ‘events’ and should follow Scottish Government events guidance.